-Error is common in computer work, But we can fix it by follow some easy steps, Today we are talking about windows defender blocked by group policy, As we know that it is highly important to protect the PC from viruses which somehow manage to make the way into the system.
-If we are not using any anti-viruses, it literally implies that we are putting our data at stake.
+The error is standard in computer work, But we can fix it by following some easy steps, Today we are talking about windows defender blocked by group policy, As we know that it is highly important to protect the PC from viruses which somehow manage to make the way into the system.
+If we are not using any anti-viruses, it implies that we are putting our data at stake.

 Windows Defender Offline